-The Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP can help you with a product liability claim if you have been injured in an SUV rollover accident.
+The Washington, D.C. personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP can help you with a product liability claim if you have been injured in an SUV rollover accident.
 Call us today to speak to one of our attorneys.